Peaceful Protests In Kenosha, Wis. As Demonstrators Remember Shooting Victims

 On social media posts he is seen posing for a picture of a "public safety cadet program" in Chicago's northern suburbs and he also posted tributes to Chicago officers who had been killed in the line of duty.

-In an interview with the Daily Caller prior to the shooting, a white male who appears to be the same person shooting in other videos on social media, described why he was at the protests armed with a long gun.
+In an interview with the Daily Caller prior to the shooting, a white male who appears to be the same person shooting in other videos posted on social media described why he was at the protests armed with a long gun.

 "So people are getting injured and our job is to protect this business," he says.
 "Part of my job is to also help people.
 If somebody's hurt, I'm running into harm's way.
 That's why I have my rifle to protect myself obviously, but I also have my med kit."